jlangch/venice/README.md

 ## Datatypes

 Venice has a rich set of data types (boolean, string, int, long, double, decimal, list, vector, set, and map).
-All data types share the features:
+All data types share common features:

 - they are immutable
 - they support equals semantics